-- Section 7.6, "LFS-Bootscripts-20120901." - Section 7.7, "How Do These Bootscripts Work?." - Section 7.8, "Configuring the system hostname." - Section 7.9, "Configuring the setclock Script." - Section 7.10, "Configuring the Linux Console." - Section 7.11, "Configuring the sysklogd Script."
+- Section 7.7, "Configuring the system hostname." - Section 7.8, "Configuring the system clock." - Section 7.9, "Configuring the Linux Console."

 Finally, there is a brief introduction to the scripts and configuration files used when the user logs into the system.